bittorrent/scraps/README.md

 * Facilitate community involvement regarding issues.
 * Publish code with broad application under a permissive enough license that it can be re-used elsewhere.
 * Enable open sourcing of other internal projects that depend on Scraps.
-* Further motivate ourselves to remain conscious of and maintain a higher standard of code quality.
+* Motivate ourselves to remain conscious of and maintain a higher standard of code quality.

-Because this library isn't intended for widespread use as a whole, we will not be entertaining requests for new features that don't benefit our other projects.

 # Status